|

 treatment.
 Either way, tears must be conserved or replaced in order to

+provide relief.
 Replacing the Tears:

 Artificial tears are probably the most common